phkehl/ubloxcfg/README.md

 The `cfgtool` command line tool can do the following:

 * Configure a receiver from a configuration text file
-* Receiver connection on local serial ports, remote raw TCP/IP ports or telnet (inc. RFC2217) connections
+* Receiver connection on local serial ports, remote raw TCP/IP ports or telnet (incl.
+RFC2217) connections
 * Retrieve configuration from a receiver
 * Convert a config text file into UBX-CFG-VALSET messages, output as binary UBX messages, u-center compatible hex dumps, or c code
+* Display receiver navigation status
 * And more...

 Run `cfgtool -h` or see [`cfgtool.txt`](./cfgtool.txt) for more information.